FAQs 6 months - 4 years

 Back to top

-Why is the COVID-19 vaccine being made available for children aged 6 months to 4 years?
+Why is the COVID-19 vaccine offered to children aged 6 months to 4 years?

 A primary course of COVID-19 vaccination is recommended for those aged 6 months to 4 years with underlying conditions that place them at higher risk of severe COVID-19.
 The presence of an underlying condition (as listed in the table below) significantly increase the risk of hospitalisation and severe disease.